slaclab/sdf-docs/interactive-compute.md

 #### Debugging your interactive session :id=debugging

-If you get an error while using your Jupyter instance, go to the (Yee - TBF) [My Interactive sessions page](https://sdf.slac.stanford.edu/pun/sys/dashboard/batch_connect/sessions), identify the session you want to debu and click on the **Session ID** link.
+If you get an error while using your Jupyter instance, go to the [My Interactive sessions page](https://s3df.slac.stanford.edu/pun/sys/dashboard/batch_connect/sessions), identify the session you want to debu and click on the **Session ID** link.
 You can then *View* the `output.log` file to troubleshoot.